rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 The third task is already partially solved by VTPF, as it is designed in such a way that each version of the dataset is exposed through a separate virtual TPF interface, which allows existing TPF clients to target each version as a separate datasource.

-In this work, we focus on the second task, storing and evaluating VM, DM and VQ queries efficiently.
+In this work, we focus on the second task, storing and evaluating version materialization (VM), delta materialization (DM) and version (VQ) queries efficiently.
 As the publication cost for these archives must be as low as possible, we focus on lowering query evaluation times by processing and storing more metadata during ingestion time.
 That is because this processing then happens only once per version, instead of every time during lookup.